yasinyildirim/ShotDetection/README.md

 ##3.
 Build and Install

-In order to build the software, cd inside the main directory and run below command in terminal (or command promt):
+In order to build the software, cd inside the main directory and run below command in terminal (or command prompt):
 ```
 make
 ```